 (c) in general, perform all duties incident to the office of Chairman and such other duties as may be prescribed by the Board of Trustees from time to time.

 Vice Chairman.
-In the absence of the Chairman, or in the event of his inability or refusal to act, the Vice Chairman shall perform the duties of the Chairman, and, when so acting, shall have all the powers of and be subject to all the restrictions upon the Chairman; and shall perform such other duties as from time to time may be assigned to the Chairman by the Board of Trustees.
+The Vice Chairman shall perform such other duties as from time to time may be assigned to the Vice Chairman by the Chairman or the Board of Trustees.
+In the absence of the Chairman, or in the event of the Chairman’s inability or refusal to act, the Vice Chairman shall perform the duties of the Chairman, and, when so acting, shall have all the powers of and be subject to all the restrictions upon the Chairman.

 Secretary.
 The Secretary shall: